sachem v.3 hi-end monoblock amplifier

 sachem v.3 - back panel

-We dedicated over a year to electrical and sonic research, completely redesigning and compacting the circuits on the PCB (printed circuit board) while widening the tracks to minimize their electrical resistance.
-Throughout this process, we meticulously evaluated various top-quality components and experimented with subtle modifications to the original circuits.
-Finally, we arrived at this v.3 version, which "doesn’t sound", or rather, "sounds" as unobtrusive as can be.
-Audiophiles often forget that hi-fi equipment should not function as an additional musical instrument with its own distinct sound: indeed, they should remain neutral machines!
+We dedicated over a year to electrical and sonic research, completely redesigning and compacting the circuits on the PCB (printed circuit board) while widening the tracks to minimise their electrical resistance.
+Throughout this process, we meticulously evaluated various top-quality new components and experimented with subtle modifications to the original circuits.
+Finally, we arrived at this v.3 version, which "doesn’t sound", or rather, "sounds" as discreetly as possible.
+Audiophiles often forget that hi-fi equipment should not function as an additional musical instrument with its own distinct sound; indeed, they should remain neutral machines!

-To achieve this essential goal, we have adopted and developed an interesting circuit, incorporating the most modern, high-performance, top-quality components, in an incredibly clean and wire-free layout, where the signal path has been shortened and optimised as well.
+To achieve this essential goal, we have adopted and developed an interesting circuit, incorporating the most modern, high-performance, top-quality components, in an incredibly clean and wire-free layout, where the signal path has been shortened and widened.

-The greatest advantage of monoblock amplifiers is their ability to be positioned close to the speakers, minimising the length of speaker cables.
-Consequently, this setup yields a significant improvement in sound quality, dynamics, speed, and control.
-So, we highly recommend placing each monoblock very close to its speaker, in free air on a small stand or on the floor too (if not carpet).
-We do think that all the high-priced amplifiers should be made in monoblock configuration, because the use of long speaker cables, irrespective of price, make, or any divine intervention, always significantly degrades the sound.
+The greatest advantage of monoblock amplifiers is their ability to be positioned close to the speakers, minimising the length of the speaker cables.
+Consequently, this setup significantly improves sound quality, dynamics, speed, and control.
+So, we highly recommend placing each monoblock very close to its speaker, in free air on a small stand, or even on the floor (if not carpet).
+We do think all the high-priced amplifiers should be made in monoblock configuration, because using long speaker cables, irrespective of price, make, or any divine intervention, always significantly degrades the sound.

 Instead, a good quality shielded interconnect (low capacitance, inductance and resistance), between a preamp with low output impedance and the power amps, does not affect the sound and ... even assuming it does, the supposed loss will be significantly less than that of using a long speaker cable.

-The sachem v.3 can drive any type of loudspeaker, irrespective of their load complexity, impedance and efficiency.
-Actually, it enjoys capacitive and inductive loads more than purely resistive ones!
+The sachem v.3 can happily drive any type of loudspeaker, irrespective of their load complexity, impedance and efficiency.
+Indeed, it enjoys capacitive and inductive loads more than purely resistive ones!
 This peculiarity is essential for unlocking the full potential of your speakers.
 However, it isn’t necessarily present in the "DNA" of every so-called "exclusive" amplifier.
 That’s why amplifiers can sound distinct when driving different pairs of speakers.
-When it comes to power, some audiophiles believe that a 90W amplifier cannot adequately drive a low-efficiency speaker.
+Now, when it comes to power, some audiophiles believe that a 90W amplifier cannot adequately drive a low-efficiency speaker.
 However, if the amp is a sachem v.3, they’re mistaken.
-We have tested our monoblocks driving a pair of 82dB (1W/1m) speakers at “unusual” volumes with fantastic results: very fast transients (for what it’s possible with this kind of "conceptually wrong" speakers), and not a trace of clipping.
+We have tested our monoblocks driving a pair of 82dB (1W/1m) speakers at “unusual” volumes with fantastic results: very fast transients (for what’s possible with this kind of "conceptually wrong" speakers), and not a trace of clipping.
 No miracles, this is possible because a sachem v.3, if asked, delivers, without strain, current peaks of 20A, resulting in instant musical peaks (on a load of 8Ω) of 3200 W!
 On the other hand, we believe it is extremely difficult, perhaps impossible, to make a high-powered amplifier (about 200W RMS 8Ω, or more) with such a refined sound.
-So, we opted for a mid-powered solution, incorporating a "lightning", endless dynamic range, thanks to monstrous current delivery.
+So, we opted for a mid-powered solution, incorporating a "lightning", endless dynamic range, thanks to monstrous current delivery and a very low internal impedance, which plays an essential role in the "liveliness" and "speed" of an amplifier's sound.
 If we then want to consider, with the advent of active subwoofers in domestic settings, for driving the main speakers (correctly rolled off in the bass range, to join the sub), there is no longer the need for very powerful amps, but for very accurate and very fast ones!
 So, my advice to the audiophile who looks for sound perfection is to buy a pure v.2, a pair of v.3, a very serious sub, and replace his useless power-hungry “dinosaurs” with better sounding, smaller speakers, which, differently to the "dinosaurs", always have many more chances of delivering coherent and accurate sound in the mid-high range.
-Indeed, if designed by a good technician, the smaller dimensions of their cabinets, at least, allow the adoption of interesting shapes, with a much smaller front panel, more respectful of the basic rules of physics-acoustics: diffraction, reflection, phase etc. To know more about this paramount topic, read the first two articles on the school of hi-fi page.
+Indeed, if designed by a good technician, the smaller dimensions of their cabinets, at least, allow the adoption of interesting shapes, with a much smaller front panel, more respectful of the basic rules of physics-acoustics: diffraction, reflection, phase etc. Read the first two articles on the school of hi-fi page to learn more about this paramount topic.

-The sachem v.3 can drive any type of loudspeaker, irrespective of their load complexity, impedance and efficiency.
-Actually, it enjoys capacitive and inductive loads more than purely resistive ones!
+The sachem v.3 can happily drive any type of loudspeaker, irrespective of their load complexity, impedance and efficiency.
+Indeed, it enjoys capacitive and inductive loads more than purely resistive ones!
 This peculiarity is essential for unlocking the full potential of your speakers.
 However, it isn’t necessarily present in the "DNA" of every so-called "exclusive" amplifier.
 That’s why amplifiers can sound distinct when driving different pairs of speakers.
-When it comes to power, some audiophiles believe that a 90W amplifier cannot adequately drive a low-efficiency speaker.
+Now, when it comes to power, some audiophiles believe that a 90W amplifier cannot adequately drive a low-efficiency speaker.
 However, if the amp is a sachem v.3, they’re mistaken.
-We have tested our monoblocks driving a pair of 82dB (1W/1m) speakers at “unusual” volumes with fantastic results: very fast transients (for what it’s possible with this kind of "conceptually wrong" speakers), and not a trace of clipping.
+We have tested our monoblocks driving a pair of 82dB (1W/1m) speakers at “unusual” volumes with fantastic results: very fast transients (for what’s possible with this kind of "conceptually wrong" speakers), and not a trace of clipping.
 No miracles, this is possible because a sachem v.3, if asked, delivers, without strain, current peaks of 20A, resulting in instant musical peaks (on a load of 8Ω) of 3200 W!
 On the other hand, we believe it is extremely difficult, perhaps impossible, to make a high-powered amplifier (about 200W RMS 8Ω, or more) with such a refined sound.
-So, we opted for a mid-powered solution, incorporating a "lightning", endless dynamic range, thanks to monstrous current delivery.
+So, we opted for a mid-powered solution, incorporating a "lightning", endless dynamic range, thanks to monstrous current delivery and a very low internal impedance, which plays an essential role in the "liveliness" and "speed" of an amplifier's sound.
 If we then want to consider, with the advent of active subwoofers in domestic settings, for driving the main speakers (correctly rolled off in the bass range, to join the sub), there is no longer the need for very powerful amps, but for very accurate and very fast ones!
 So, my advice to the audiophile who looks for sound perfection is to buy a pure v.2, a pair of v.3, a very serious sub, and replace his useless power-hungry “dinosaurs” with better sounding, smaller speakers, which, differently to the "dinosaurs", always have many more chances of delivering coherent and accurate sound in the mid-high range.
-Indeed, if designed by a good technician, the smaller dimensions of their cabinets, at least, allow the adoption of interesting shapes, with a much smaller front panel, more respectful of the basic rules of physics-acoustics: diffraction, reflection, phase etc. To know more about this paramount topic, read the first two articles on the school of hi-fi page.
+Indeed, if designed by a good technician, the smaller dimensions of their cabinets, at least, allow the adoption of interesting shapes, with a much smaller front panel, more respectful of the basic rules of physics-acoustics: diffraction, reflection, phase etc. Read the first two articles on the school of hi-fi page to learn more about this paramount topic.

 sachem v.3 inside.
 Please note the stunning wireless layout.